warrenzha/warrenzha.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Weakly PIR from Heterogeneously Trusted Servers is accepted by **ISIT 2024**! :sparkles: :smile:
+Weakly PIR from Heterogeneously Trusted Servers is accepted by **ISIT 2024**!